 - Better Delete Revision (Galerio and Urda) – Useful tool to help you delete unwanted post and page revisions.

-- Social Warfare – The most advanced social sharing plugin for WordPress on the planet.
+- Social Warfare – The fastest and most feature packed advanced social sharing plugin for WordPress on the planet.

 - Better Links Pro – Affiliate link cloaking and management tool.